trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

 Then we can use this list of auctions to display them on the web page.
 We will need a function to obtain information about the auctions.
-Given an array of auction addresses we would like to get direct buy price, auction creator, starting price, highest bid, token id, auction state and end block.
+Given an array of auction addresses we would like to get direct buy price, auction creator, starting price, highest bid, token id, auction state, and the end time.

 ```solidity
 // Return the information of each auction address